Tom Blomqvist keeps eye on IndyCar during impressive rise: ‘ I would love to give it a go’

 The 10 fastest laps in the race belonged to Blomqvist, carrying over his speed from 2022 when he won the Petit Le Mans season finale to clinch the premier prototype championship at Michelin Road Atlanta.

 A year earlier at the same track, he had burst onto the radar of car owner Mike Shank, who was intrigued by Blomqvist’s results as a BMW factory driver in the Formula E and DTM series.
-In 2014, Blomqvist also finished between second in F3, between champion Esteban Ocon (now with Alpine’s F1 team) and Max Verstappen (who has won the past two Formula One championships).
+In 2014, Blomqvist also finished second in F3, between champion Esteban Ocon (now with Alpine’s F1 team) and Max Verstappen (who has won the past two Formula One championships).

 “He did a lot of high-level stuff, and then kind of fell out of favor, or I don’t know what happened, but he was a free agent,” Shank said.
 “I started looking at his numbers, and I’m like, ‘We should test this guy.
 So I take him to Road Atlanta in the fall of ’21, and he got in the car and just slayed it.”